anhnguyendepocen/SSDSBook/protectingYourWork.Rmd

 ```

 ## Organizing Projects
 Following the excellent article [*Good enough practices in scientific computing*](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510) (Wilson et al. 2017), I suggest data science projects should be organized in a specific, standardized way.
 Much as I suggested above that course files reside in one and only one place, projects should be organized similarly (with one important caveat below).
 What follows is a sample project and then descriptions of each element.
+More details about each folder (excepting `maps`) can be found in the article.

 ### A Sample Project
 The project below contains all of key elements of a small geospatial research project: